Yoti app and Post Office Easy ID privacy notice

 We do not have access to your personal information that we have verified and stored on our servers.
 The only way we can access the information is if you provide us with the encryption key (which is a set of unique numbers stored securely on your device).
 Only you hold the keys to decrypt your account information.

 You can access all the personal information in your account through your app.
 You can get a copy of this information by using the export data function in the app settings.
 You can also see your sharing receipts by logging into Hub.
-You can get a copy by taking a screenshot or by using your browser’s ‘Save as’ function, and organisations can download their copies of share receipts.
+You can get a copy by taking a screenshot or by using your browser’s ‘Save as’ function, and third party companies can download their copies of share receipts.

 If you have contacted our Customer Support or had other contact with us leading to us holding information on you, you can make an access request to: firstname.lastname@example.org